Brami-oh/aspnet-modal-jquery-ajax/README.md

 # aspnet-modal-jquery-ajax
-get infomations details using modal and jquery ajax
+Get infomations details using modal and jquery ajax